bagusnl/dt2w-enabler/README.md

 ### v1.1

-* Give some repetation in the commands to fix problems on some ROM's
+* Give some repetition in the commands to fix problems on some ROM's

 ### v1.0